| | | | | |

 provide such a scientific perspective.

-The second question I would like to address is whether unit cohesion and morale would be harmed if personnel known to be gay were allowed to serve.
+| Concerns About Morale and Cohesion | The second question I would like to address is whether unit cohesion and morale would be harmed if personnel known to be gay were allowed to serve.
 Would heterosexual personnel refuse to work and live in close quarters with lesbian or gay male service members?
 This question reflects a recognition that stigma leads many heterosexuals to hold false stereotypes about lesbians and gay men and unwarranted prejudices against them.

 As with the first question, we do not currently have